CYGNUS (CGN) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 CYGNUS Historical Price

-According to the latest data gathered on CYGNUS live price page, the current price of CYGNUS is 0.003036USD.
+According to the latest data gathered on CYGNUS live price page, the current price of CYGNUS is 0.002947USD.
 The circulating supply of CYGNUS(CGN) is

 In the past 24 hours, CYGNUS has shown a price movement of